Kekcoin-Core/explorer/README.md

 *It is recommended to have this script launched via a cronjob at 1+ min intervals.*

+For update / check there is a further argument required, the current block height

+    node scripts/sync.js index update $(~/kekcoin-cli getblockcount)

 **crontab**

 *Example crontab; update index every minute and market data every 2 minutes*